KuramaSyu/GoToHell/README.md

 - [ ] update script: make a backup of db in same folder under backups/iso-date.sql
 - [ ] Presets, which set plank seconds and multiplier asking the user how many sports he wants to do
 - [ ] box for dragging workouts in.
-Upl oad multiple things at once
+Upload multiple things at once
 - [ ] when auto opend modal, close it after 10 seconds of inactivity
-- [ ] UI: move number description always below number, move tab selection left next to the content, to get more space
 - [ ] Page: where you can enter a sport afterwards, but you have to ask 2 friends, to sign that you did this sport
+- [ ] Calculator/Converter: Take body weight optionally into account

 #### Fixes